 Although car accident injuries range in severity, many of them leave victims with hefty medical bills, lost wages, pain and suffering, emotional distress, and other damages.
 Some of the most common car accident injuries include:

 - Fractures – Fractures often arise in the arm, wrist, knee, and elbow.
 They are typically the result of high-impact crashes.

 - Whiplash – Whiplash is a neck injury that occurs when a sudden jerking motion strains the neck.
 Symptoms of whiplash may take days or even weeks to appear.

 - Back injuries – Sprains, fractures, and disc injuries are all examples of back injuries that can lead to chronic pain.

 - Traumatic brain injuries (TBIs) – Traumatic brain injuries (TBIs) are usually the result of a head striking a windshield or another part of the car during a crash.
 They may require life-long rehabilitation and care.

-If you’ve been hurt in a car crash that was the result of another party’s negligence, consult the Charlotte car accident lawyers at Randall & Stump, PLLC as soon as possible.
+If you’ve been hurt in a car crash that was the result of another party’s negligence, consult the Charlotte car accident lawyers at Randall & Stump, Criminal Defense Attorneys as soon as possible.
 We will fight for you to be compensated fairly for your losses, and advise you on what doctors to visit following a car crash.
 Contact us today at (980) 237-4579 to schedule a free, initial evaluation of your case.